nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 # Remaking Figures from <br>Bertin's *Semiology of Graphics*
 <p style="text-align: center">by <a target="_blank" href="https://nicolas.kruchten.com/">Nicolas Kruchten</a></p>

 One of my favourite books about data visualization is [*Semiology of Graphics: Diagrams, Networks, Maps* by Jacques Bertin](https://books.google.ca/books/about/Semiology_of_Graphics.html?id=X5caQwAACAAJ&source=kp_book_description&redir_esc=y), from 1967.
 It's a dense, 450-page tome which is now considered a classic in the development of the field.
 Michael Friendly, in his [Brief History of Data Visualization](http://datavis.ca/papers/hbook.pdf), identifies it as one of three key factors in the late-20th century renaissance in data visualization (following a golden age in the 19th century and a dark age in the early 20th).

-One of my favourite parts of the book is a 40-page section called "The Graphic Problem", which enumerates by example 100 different visualizations of the same compact dataset, to outline what we would now call the design space of visualizations, and to forcefully make the point that the choice of which visualization to use for a given dataset is far from obvious.
+One of my favourite parts of the book is a 40-page section called "The Graphic Problem", which enumerates by example 100 different visualizations of the same compact dataset, to outline what we would now call the design space of visualizations, and to forcefully make the point that the choice of which visualization to use for a given dataset is far from obvious, and that the visualization used must match the questions it should be used to answer.
 The dataset, which is printed in a small table at the beginning of the section, is quite simple on its face: the number of people working in agriculture, industry and services for each of 90 administrative divisions in France in 1954 (there are four other, derived columns: the sum of the first three, and each of the first three divided by the sum).

 I don't think I can reasonably reproduce the entire section at high resolution here, but I'm including an overview of 32 of those pages, which should give a sense of the breadth of visual forms covered.
 There are bar charts (faceted, stacked, reordered, variable-width), histograms, concentration curves, scatterplots and scatterplot matrices, a parallel-coordinates plot, some ternary plots, and that's before we even get to maps.
 There are cartograms and graduated-symbol maps and contour maps and dot maps and choropleths and maps with pies and bars on them, and some stippled and striped maps that I don't believe have common names, as I've only ever seen them in this book!

 <a target="_blank" href="images/spread.png"><img src="images/spread.png"></a>

 The dataset is quite similar to one I spent a lot of time exploring through visualizations: the vote split between the top 3 candidates in a local Montreal mayoral election, which I visualized as a [dot map](http://nicolas.kruchten.com/content/2013/12/dot-map-of-2013-montreal-election-results/), [ternary charts](http://nicolas.kruchten.com/content/2014/01/mtlelection-ternary/), [mosaic charts](http://nicolas.kruchten.com/content/2014/01/mtlelection-early_voting/), [choropleth maps](http://nicolas.kruchten.com/content/2014/01/mtlelection-zoomable-map/) and [pies-on-maps](http://nicolas.kruchten.com/content/2015/08/election-pies/).
 When I read this book I was pleased to see every idea I'd had was represented and I was fascinated to see so many new ones, and I've been wanting to remake these graphics with modern tools ever since.
 I recently read the excellent new book [*Visualizing With Text* by Richard Brath](https://books.google.ca/books/about/Visualizing_with_Text.html?id=dAoHEAAAQBAJ&source=kp_book_description&redir_esc=y), which includes a number of text-based remakes of these same figures, which motivated me to actually carry out this project.
-I'm pleased that the visualization library I've been working on for the past couple of years, [Plotly Express](https://plotly.express), is now mature enough to let me do a decent job at many of these graphics with just a few lines of code.
+I'm pleased that the visualization library I've been working on for the past couple of years, [Plotly Express](https://plotly.express), is now mature enough to let me do a decent job at many of these figures with just a few lines of code.

 ## An Intellectual Ancestor to Plotly Express

-Before getting into the figures, I want to talk about one neat little feature of this book.
+Before getting into the figures and code, I want to talk about one neat little feature of this book.
 Each of these graphics is accompanied by a little glyph, like the ones highlighted below in pink, which the book explains how to interpret or generate.

 <br />
 <table><tr>